 You have the following rights in relation to your personal data processed by us:

-Β. Right to rectification; namely, the right to request rectification of any of your personal data kept by us, that might be incomplete or inaccurate.
+2. Right to rectification; namely, the right to request rectification of any of your personal data kept by us that might be incomplete or inaccurate.

-You can exercise any of these rights by contacting the Company at Stadiou 3A 10562, Athens or email@example.com, or by filling in the web form on the Company’s webpage.
+You can exercise any of these rights by contacting the Company at 3A Stadiou St., 10562, Athens or [email protected], or by filling in the web form on the Company’s webpage.

 The law grants you the right to lodge a complaint with the DPA, if you think that the Company is violating the applicable law regarding the protection of your personal data.

 Firstly, the employees carrying out the processing of your personal data are trained and responsible.
 We also have appropriate security policies in place and we use the appropriate organisational and technical/operational tools, such as anonymization, pseudonymisation, encryption, firewalls, security clearance levels, restriction of processing to specially authorised employees, personnel training, periodic audits.